provide-salad/provide-salad/README.md

 ## greeting user
 it is I, provide salad.

-I'm a hobby computer programmer and I like to make things in C that will never be useful to anybody.
+I'm a hobby computer programmer and I like to make things in C for Linux that will never be useful to anybody.

 - I'm currently working on ...
 - I'm currently leraning ...